ADVANCED PROCEDURES

 • Use a #4, self-tapping metal screw and screw it into the hole in the plug

-• Install new lead plugs after cleaning is completed
+• Install new lead plugs after cleaning is completed.

-• The best and most convenient lead plugs are those used for pellet air rifles of 0.177 caliber
+• The best and most convenient lead plugs are those used for pellet air rifles of 0.177 caliber or 4.5mm.

-• Use a flat ended punch and a small hammer to drive the lead plug into the end of the fuel gallery
+• Use a flat ended punch and a small hammer to drive the lead plug into the end of the fuel gallery.

-• Finish off with a radiused tip on a smaller punch, the radius will effectively trim off excess lead and make a nice dimple
+• Finish off with a radiused tip on a smaller punch, the radius will effectively trim off excess lead and make a nice dimple.

 Throttle Cross Bar Blueprinting and Installation